kiranbangde/Jenkins-/senario-question.md

 3. Disable unused plugins as some may consume significant resources.
 Update plugins to the latest versions since old versions might have performance bug.

 4. If you use an external database (e.g., MySQL), check its performance and query execution times.
 Ensure the database is adequately sized and indexed.

+5. Storage Issues:
+Inspect the disk usage of Jenkins, particularly in directories like $JENKINS_HOME/workspace and $JENKINS_HOME/jobs.
+Check if the disk is running out of space or is heavily fragmented.